JYU-digihum/clustering_open_responses/README.md

 ```
 4. Download the dataset from here: [FSD3360 Helsingin Sanomat Loneliness Survey 2014](https://services.fsd.tuni.fi/catalogue/FSD3360?tab=description&lang=en&study_language=en).
 Alternatively, use your own dataset (csv file).

+## TODO

+- re-checking libraries and their versions needed for localling running the code
+- input data as other than csv (txt, tsv etc.)
+- enhancing usability: generate a zip file of all outputs, command line version etc.

 ## Acknowledgements

 This repository has been produced as part of the infrastructure project [FIN-CLARIAH ](https://www.jyu.fi/en/projects/fin-clariah).